WyattAiden/team2-a4-project/README.md

 spam left click to catch fish

+You exit the display state by pressing space

-press E to reset
+press R to reset

-game fhishing macanics-Ethan
+game fishing mechanics-Ethan

 Assets-Wyatt